karambir/dotfiles/README.md

 - Bash aliases for daily usage commands with bash, git and some services.
 - Print help for bash aliases.
 - Vim themes and some basic plugins using Vundle.
-- A colorful bash prompt with various info from powerline-shell.
 - Lots of helpful git aliases from [here](https://github.com/theskumar/dotfiles)
 - SSH config for modern algorithms from [Mozilla](https://infosec.mozilla.org/guidelines/openssh).
 For new ssh key: `ssh-keygen -t ed25519 -f ~/.ssh/id_karambir_$(date +%Y-%m-%d) -C "karambir personal"`